ArvindHarinder1/PrivatePreviewDocs/1ECMATutorial.md

 ## Step 4.
 Configure provisioning in Azure AD
 ### Establish connectivity between Azure AD and the ECMA Host

 1. Check to ensure that the connector host Windows Service is running.
 Click on the start menu, and type services.
 In the services list, scroll to Microsoft ECMA2Host.
 Ensure that the status is Running.
-If the status is blank, click Start;.
+If the status is blank, click Start.

-1. Sign into Azure Portal as an application administrator in a tenant that has Azure AD Premium P1 or Premium P2 (EMS E3 or E5).
+1. Sign into Azure Portal as an application administrator in the tenant used to register the provisioning agent.
+The tenant should have Azure AD Premium P1 or Premium P2 (EMS E3 or E5).
 This is required to be able to provision to an on-prem application.

-1. In the Azure Portal, switch to the Azure Active Directory area, change to Enterprise Applications, and click on New Application.
+1. In the Azure Portal, navigate to Azure Active Directory area, navigate to Enterprise Applications, and click on New Application.

 1. Search for Provisioning Private Preview Test Application and add it to your tenant.

-1. Once the app has been created, click on the Provisioning.
+1. Once the app has been created, click on the Provisioning page.

 1. Click get started.